koto-lang/koto/crates/cli/docs/language_guide.md

 #### `Callable`

-The `Callable` type hint will accept functions, or any value that can behave like a function.
+The `Callable` type hint will accept functions, or any object that can behave like a function.

 ```koto